FantasyBach/FantasyBach-sdk/README.md

 You will also have to change the facebook token in `index.js`.
 Assuming you have permissions, a valid token can be generated at: https://developers.facebook.com/tools/explorer/307416292730318

-NOTE: the /login endpoint does not get facebook data yet, so hardcoded values for Mitchell Loeppky are in place.